 5 Photographs (photos)

-Old photographs cannot be recycled.
-This is because of the plastic coating on the photograph and unfortunately there is no recycling facility for photographs available.
+Unwanted photographs cannot be recycled.
+This is because of the plastic coating on them and unfortunately there is no recycling facility available.

 6 Plasterboard, plaster and gypsum based wastes